Low Back Pain Main

 Low back pain (LBP) or Lumbago is known to be one of the most widespread problems and conditions affecting a large population.
 It is considered a significant health problem, with the leading cause of discomfort and disability.
 Low back pain is long known to be complex, a multi-factorial disorder and one of the most common reasons for visits to primary care physicians and ER.

 Chronic low back pain(CLBP) is when low back pain persists for ≥12 weeks.
-CLBP can be very disabling to an individual and affects their very functional, psychological, and social wellbeing with having a tremendous impact on society from healthcare costs to personal life with a loss of productivity.
+CLBP can be very disabling to an individual and affects their functional, psychological, and social wellbeing, having a tremendous impact on society, from healthcare costs to personal life with a loss of productivity.

 Low back pain causes and risk factors: